 The company derives 75% of their revenue from the overseas export markets, and the remaining from domestic Indian markets, as follows:

 Global Market Share

 The company has been gaining a global presence across products, capturing a global market share of approximately 5% for differential bevel gears, 3% for starter motors and 8.7% for Battery EV (BEV) differential assemblies, in 2020.

 – Leading manufacturer & supplier to the Global EV market:

-The promising future of the EV sector is a result of the growing drive for sustainability, positive social footprint and the recognition of clean mobility.
-Amongst the many propulsion technologies globally, Battery EV (BEV) has been the fastest-growing segment at CAGR 45% between 2015 and 2020, with a projected growth of 36% CAGR between 2020 and 2025.
+The promising future of the EV sector is a result of the growing drive for sustainability, a positive social footprint and the recognition of clean mobility.
+Amongst the many propulsion technologies globally, Battery EV (BEV) has been the fastest-growing segment with a CAGR of 45% between 2015 and 2020, with a projected growth of 36% CAGR between 2020 and 2025.

 The global market share of this company in BEV differential assemblies is 8.7%, and they are identified as one of the limited capable players that can design high-power density EV systems with a lightweight design, catering to the needs of their EV customer base (according to Ricardo Report).